 One of our jobs as editorial professionals is to ensure we have the skills to push the book forward, make it the best it can be, so that it’s ready for those readers and meets their expectations.

 And so if you want to proofread or edit for fiction publishers and independent authors, high-quality editorial training isn’t a luxury: it’s the baseline.

 What kind of training you need will depend on what services you plan to offer.

-I recommend the Publishing Training Centre and the Society for Editors and Proofreaders for foundational copyediting and proofreading training.
+I recommend the Publishing Training Centre and the Chartered Institute of Editing and Proofreading (CIEP) for foundational copyediting and proofreading training.
 I’m based in the UK, and those are the two training suppliers I have experience of so I’m in a position to recommend them.

 That doesn’t mean that other suppliers aren’t worth exploring.
 Rather, I don’t recommend what I haven’t tested.
 Keep an open mind.
 Check a range of suppliers and their course curricula.
 Then choose what suits your needs.

-If you want more information about how the PTC and SfEP courses compare, talk to the organizations’ training directors.
+If you want more information about how the PTC and CIEP courses compare, talk to the organizations’ training directors.

 2. Decide which fiction editing services you want to offer